yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 == Configure Firewall ==

-For your security !OpenWrt will accept connection from a client on the LAN or wireless interfaces, but not on the WAN interface.
+For your security !OpenWrt will ignore connections on the WAN interface, but accept connection from a client on the LAN or wireless interfaces.
 If your client is to connect on the WAN interface, edit the ''/etc/firewall.user'' file and add the following:

 {{{
 ### Allow PPTP control connections from WAN
-iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 1723 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 1723 -j ACCEPT}}}
+iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 1723 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 1723 -j ACCEPT

+### Allow GRE protocol (used by PPTP data stream)
+iptables        -A output_rule             -p 47               -j ACCEPT iptables        -A input_rule              -p 47               -j ACCEPT }}}

 ## FIXME: add what to do to make these rules active, reboot or ifdown/ifup wan?